 The Graduate and Professional Bulletin is designed to provide post baccalaureate students and prospective students with the information which is most essential.
 It is not a comprehensive source.

 A complete listing of graduate programs and degrees may be found by visiting the Graduate School.

 The policies and procedures in the Graduate and Professional Bulletin apply to all graduate students, except for Doctor of Veterinary Medicine (DVM) students.
-The policies and procedures for DVM students are found at the DVM Student Resource Page.

 CSU reserves the right at any time, without notice, to change, modify, or cancel any course, program, procedure, policy, financial requirement, or disciplinary arrangement set forth in this catalog whenever, in its sole discretion, it determines such action to be appropriate.
 Furthermore, CSU will not be responsible for any failure to present or complete any course or program or to perform any other activity, function, or obligation mentioned in this catalog.
 Since changes may occur at any time, students must check the relevant website (as noted throughout this catalog).
-Changes can be found on the Catalog Updates page.

 Functions and Organization of the Graduate School

 The purpose of the Graduate School is to promote high quality education and specialized training and to further the scholarly research and creative artistry with which such education is intimately linked.
 The advanced study necessary for graduate degrees requires the discovery of new knowledge, the original application or adaptation of existing knowledge, or esthetic contribution to the culture.
 Accordingly, graduate students perform research or do artistic work.
 Similarly, the faculty who are responsible for graduate education are themselves researchers or artists whose responsibilities include the transmission of their own creative skills and abilities to their students.
 The graduate educational mission of CSU and the research/artistic mission of CSU complement and reinforce each other and go forward in mutual interdependence.